Locations:

 “Focusing on healthy sleep habits and improving your sleep environment may eliminate potential sleep disruptions and improve the quality of your sleep,” Dr. Drerup says.

-Building better habits around your sleep can include things like:
+Building better habits around your sleep can include factors like:

-If focusing on improving your sleep doesn’t reduce the amount of times you talk in your sleep, or if you continue to have concerns about any behaviors you exhibit while you’re sleeping, it might be a good idea to get an overnight sleep study.
-Doing so will give you and your healthcare providers a lot of information about what’s happening with your brain and your body whenever you doze off.
+If focusing on improving your sleep doesn’t reduce the number of times you talk in your sleep, or if you continue to have concerns about any behaviors you exhibit while you’re sleeping, it might be a good idea to get an overnight sleep study.
+Doing so will give you and healthcare providers a lot of information about what’s happening with your brain and your body when you doze off.

 Learn more about our editorial process.